QUICK

 brake drums.
 Dual tank brake master cylinder.

-side of car is BELOW side moulding, Datsun
+BELOW side moulding, Datsun emblem is above

-emblem is above side moulding..
-Small gauges
+side moulding..
+Small gauges combined 2 to a

-combined 2 to a circle.
-Dash has 3 toggle
+circle.
+Dash has 3 toggle switches, wiper is

-switches, wiper is now separate pull switch.
+now separate pull switch.
+Inside door handles

-Inside door handles pull OUT to open door,
+pull OUT to open door, not back like earlier

-not back like earlier 1600's.
-Has door lock
+1600's.
+Has door lock buttons, earlier 1600's

-buttons, earlier 1600's do not.
-Engine &
+do not.
+Engine & transmission metric.

-transmission metric.
-Side moulding is dished
+Side moulding is dished out, not IN like

-out, not IN like earlier 1600's.
-Speedo goes
+earlier 1600's.
+Speedo goes to 120, tach to

-to 120, tach to 7000.
-Fenders have large
+7000.
+Fenders have large flare like later

-flare like later cars, not medium flare like
+cars, not medium flare like

 earlier...